 Interested applicants can apply for the grants through the DDEA website, where the application process and candidate eligibility are described in detail.
-Applicants must have a user login to the DDEA website in order to be able to submit an application.
+Applicants must have a user login to the separate DDEA grant website in order to be able to submit an application.